Is the open-plan design suitable for the people in your workplace?

 Your workplace is a context to the interactions of everyone in it.
 And the context can only be as important as the quality of the interactions it fosters.
 In a workplace, architecture should not be the star of the show, your employees should have this role.
 And the architecture is a facilitator of better interactions.
 The key to the open plan office question is therefore to find the right balance that is constituted of a variety of space settings that support the culture, behaviours and needs of the workplace.
 It goes without saying that once the balance is found in one organisation, it cannot be the answer to all other companies.
 Just as people are unique, so are organisations.
 So how do you find the right balance of work settings for your organisation?
 The best answer is to run experimental pilots; easy, inexpensive and fast prototypes to understand the culture, behaviours and needs of your own organisation.
 This approach is what we at AKKA, call Workplace Acupuncture.

-If you are interested to see how a multitude of work setting can be achieved by architecture, download here AKKA’s Case Studies for the Innovative Workplace which will help you to achieve the right balance in between open plan office and close plan office.
+If you are interested to see how a multitude of work setting can be achieved by architecture, download here AKKA’s Innovative Workplace Expert guide which will help you to achieve the right balance in between open plan office and close plan office.

 3. A cautionary tale illustrating this point comes to us from Mori Building, one of the largest property-management companies in Japan.
 After implementing some changes to increase productive collaboration among the teams in its corporate headquarters, Mori discovered that although it achieved the results it wanted, it also inadvertently created a new problem.
 While the interactions between teams increased, those within teams fell drastically.
 Initially this was a good result since it meant that people were bypassing managers who appeared to be communication bottlenecks.
 The problem appeared 6 months later, when it became clear that quality of the work dropped.
 It seems that managers, while they may have been communication bottlenecks, were also gatekeepers of quality.